Open Accessibility Menu

 Why is cardiac calcium scoring important?

-Coronary artery disease claims more lives than lung, breast, colon and prostate cancers combined.
+Coronary artery disease claims more lives than lung, breast, colon, and prostate cancers combined.
 There often are no symptoms.
-Early diagnosis is important to treating and possibly reversing the condition.
+Early diagnosis is important for treating and possibly reversing the condition.

 Cardiac calcium scoring is a more powerful predictor of coronary artery disease than cholesterol screening.
-The information it provides can give you the opportunity to seek treatment and make appropriate changes.
-Cardiac calcium scoring is not intended to replace routine medical evaluations by your health care provider.
+The information it provides can allow you to seek treatment and make appropriate changes.
+Cardiac calcium scoring is not intended to replace routine medical evaluations by your healthcare provider.

 What are risk factors for coronary artery disease and heart attack?